 Parallel and Perpendicular Lines

 Perpendicular lines are lines that do cross, and when they do cross they always form right angles.
-Right angles are angles with a 90 degree angle.
-Perpendicular lines are formed in ceiling corners, desk corners, or really any corner with a 90 degree, or right, angle.
+Right angles are angles with a 90-degree angle.
+Perpendicular lines are formed in ceiling corners, desk corners, or really any corner with a 90-degree angle, or right angle.

 Now, what type of lines are these?